bbfrederick/rapidtide/docs/theoryofoperation.rst

 you can't used voxels rwhere rapidtide was not run to do refinement.

 **For the GLM mask:**
-Include all voxels, unless you are calculating a CVR map, in which case only perform the calculation on voxels exceeding 25% of the robust mean value (this is weird and will change).
+Include all voxels, unless you are calculating a CVR map, in which caserates other than the TR.
+Therefore the first step in moving regressor processing is to resample the moving regressor estimate to match the (oversampled) data sample rate.

+**Temporal filtering:**  By default, all data and moving regressors are temporally bandpass filtered to 0.009-0.15Hz (our standard definition of the LFO band).
+This can be overridden with ``--filterband`` and ``--filterfreqs`` command line options.

-Depending on your data (including pathology), and what you want to accomplish, using the default correlation mask is not idea.
+Depending on your data (including pathology), and what you want to accomplish, using the default correlation mask is not ideal.
 For example, if a subject has obvious pathology, you may want to exclude these voxels from being used to generate the intial global mean signal estimate, or from being used in refinement.